galenhuntington/hmp3-ng/README.md

 writing) and libraries.
 Some code could not be directly ported, mainly low-level optimizations, and so was replaced.

-*  There is a GitHub issue tracker to cover other problems and planned changes, and Travis integration to continuously test builds.

 *  I have added support for building with Stack.

+*  There is a GitHub issue tracker, and Travis integration to continuously test builds.

 *  All C code is removed.
 There is still some use of the FFI.

 *  Cabal is configured via the more modern [hpack](https://github.com/sol/hpack) format.

+*  I try to avoid “Not Invented Here” by using established, up-to-date packages from Hackage.

 *  Work on other features and changes, and documentation, is ongoing.